gsobala/VRS-flights-db/README.md

 # VRS-flights-db
 Code to export Virtual Radar Server flight records and track logs to a MySQL database.

-This is the code used to power http://flights.hillhome.org.
-Also includes example pages written in PHP to display flight info.
+These instructions are for a simplified “all on one box” Linux deployment that is most likely not secured enough for public access i.e. I was not aiming to replicate public web server like http://flights.hillhome.org but rather run a version of this running on my private network.
+It works great BTW.

 ##Prerequisites
 - VRS installed and running